 Information contained in personal files of the student is considered confidential information.
 With the exception of the information noted above, all student records are considered to be confidential and are open only to university personnel (individuals under contract) who need the information to carry out their official responsibilities (assigned duties and functions).

-Although university personnel are authorized access to this information on a "need- to-know" basis (to perform specific duties and functions), they are not permitted to release information to persons outside the university unless authorized in writing by the student by a court order or according to the exceptions listed in section V.
+Although university personnel are authorized access to this information on a “need-to-know” basis (to perform specific duties and functions), they are not permitted to release information to persons outside the university unless authorized in writing by the student, by a court order or according to the exceptions listed in the Record Access and Exceptions section.

 Only the official or designated person responsible for the records has the authority to release them.
 Records may be disclosed to a third party only on condition that the recipient will not permit others to have access to the information without the written consent of the student.

 Rights of Access and Review of Records: Students have the right to inspect, review, or receive an interpretation of copies of their educational records, except as excluded below.
 This right may be exercised by completing a written request to access the records.
 Such requests should be honored as quickly as possible and reasonable, normally within 48 hours; if detailed documentation and/or interpretation are required, the request should be honored within ten days.
 In all cases, requests for such information must be honored within 45 days.